Call Us for a Quote or Consultation: (802) 893.8900 | Email Us: avalonspas@aol.com

 2. Clean and Balance the Water

-Even if you plan to drain your pool, it’s crucial to clean and balance the water before doing so.
-Skim off leaves, debris, and dirt from the surface and vacuum the pool floor.
-Properly balanced water helps prevent stains and scale formation on the pool’s liner, which can be a problem if left unattended.
+Even if you plan to drain your pool, it’s crucial to clean and balance the water before winterizing helps prevent stains and scaling on your liner.

 3. Drain the Pool